Matanbenami12/Identify_small_objects_SSD/README.md

 ### All what we do now is the same for both ssd_v1 and ssd_v1_artous

-make a new directory calld training and  Put the config in , and extract the ssd_mobilenet_v1 in the models directory
+We make a new directory calld training and  Put the config in , and extract the ssd_mobilenet_v1 in the models directory

 In the configuration file, you need to search for all of the PATH_TO_BE_CONFIGURED points and change them.
 You may also want to modify batch size.
 Currently, it is set to 24 in my configuration file.
 Other models may have different batch sizes.
-If you get a memory error, you can try to decrease the batch size to get the model to fit in your VRAM.
 Finally, you also need to change the checkpoint name/path, num_classes to 1, num_examples to 12, and label_map_path: "training/object-detect.pbtxt"

 It's a few edits, so here is my full configuration file: